Information about receiving your results

 - If NO further management is indicated by CMATS following your investigations, you may be discharged back to the care of you GP.
 If you have a change in your symptoms in the future your GP or Primary Care Practitioner will be able to re-refer you to the CMATS team for further assessment.

-- If following your investigations it is decided that your care may be best managed by another department ( Orthopaedics/ Spinal Surgery/ Rheumatology/ Physiotherapy/Persistent Pain Team) you will be discharged from the CMATS team and your care will be passed on to the relevant department.
+- If following your investigations it is decided that your care may be best managed by another department ( Orthopaedics/ Spinal Surgery/ Rheumatology/ Physiotherapy/Persistent Pain Team) you will be discharged from CMATS and your care will be passed on to the relevant department.
 If you have further questions about your on-going care we would advise you to direct your queries to the relevant department .